pit9921/Lotti_Karotti/README.md

 -----
 The cards for the game do not have to be drawn manually, but are displayed in random order in the app.
+The motivation was to facilitate play for underage children.

 Link to the App: https://pit9921-lotti-karotti-lotti-karotti-aoh9rz.streamlitapp.com/